Klopp delighted with 'little machine' Mane

 Mane set up the first and fourth goals of the 4-1 win at the London Stadium as the Reds' slick counter-attacking tore the Hammers apart to leave Slaven Bilic clinging onto his job.

-After returning from a month-long absence with hamstring injury this week, Klopp said pre-match that he expected Mane to make a 20-minute cameo at best.
+After returning from a month-long absence due to a hamstring injury this week, Klopp said pre-match that he expected Mane to make a 20-minute cameo at best.

 But the Senegal forward lasted until the 77th minute and was on the pace of a lightning game, leaving Klopp impressed.